oasis-tcs/openc2-oc2ls/oc2ls.md

 syntax for the language elements that represents the Command or Response.
 It also describes the mechanisms for extending the capabilities of the language.

+OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
+These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
+The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.

 ## 1.1 Changes From Earlier Versions